dereklanevo/PnR-eel/README.md

 // I just swapped out the iterated marker moving and swapped in moving the edit cursor (then restarting recording)\
 // waiting code came from NoFish, who got it from Schwa here http:s//forum.cockos.com/showthread.php?t=168270\

+***** Requires the  SWS extension be installed.
+Download it here: https://www.sws-extension.org/

 Variables for customization follow:

 ////////////////////////// User edits ///////////////////////////////////////\